-Rock Assembly regulars and fan favourites, The Dixon Brothers, Kiss FM’s high energy, but super cool DJs hosted Rock Assembly 2017 as well as performing a signature set of sounds within the show
+Rock Assembly regulars and fan favourites, The Dixon Brothers, Kiss FM’s high energy, but super cool DJs are set to host Rock Assembly 2018 as well as performing a signature set of sounds within the show

 Ahead of the show we caught up with the Brothers to ask a few questions…

 AD: My childhood was full of computer games, basketball and cartoons.
 Justin and I have grown up very close so we were always together doing something.
 Roller Skating was huge for us and every now and then we still think we can skate like we did when we were kids… we can’t!

 JD: Speak for yourself young buck – I still got the juice!!

 AD: We grew up in an area called Beddington which is near Croydon.
 Living near a park was pretty cool and meant a lot of time spent building forts and rope swinging across the river.

 JD: Yeah I guess we were pretty lucky – we lived in Mitcham before moving to Beddington which was also pretty cool as we had Figs Marsh Park round the corner and an prolific ice cream man in the summer months.